NoxOrg/Nox.Reference/README.md

 ```

  - To convert entity to dto Nox.Reference provides an extension method of any entity derived from NoxReferenceEntityBase ToDto<>() method should be typed by appropriated dto which is already mapped with the entity.
-Also, there is overload  ToDto<>( to facilitate handling the convertion list of dto to entities.
+Also, there is overload  ToDto<>( to facilitate handling the conversion list of dto to entities.

 ## How to add migration for a particular data context :
- - Open Developer Powershel in Visual Studio
+ - Open Developer Powershell in Visual Studio
  - Go to the ceratin project folder:
 ls  Nox.Reference\src\Nox.Reference.Data.World
  - Run command